ideasonpurpose/docker-wordpress-dev/README.md

 ### New Projects

-In a clean directory, running `init` will prompt for a project name and description, then build out a complete environment with a basic theme skeleton.
+In an empty directory, running `init` will prompt for the new project's name and description, then build out a complete environment with a basic theme skeleton.

 ### Existing Projects

-For existing projects, running `init` reads the project name and description from **package.json**, updates build tools and script commands to the latest versions and syncs in any missing theme files.
+For existing projects, running `init` reads the project's name and description from **package.json**, updates build tools and script commands to the latest versions and syncs in any missing theme files.
 The project should be a working Git checkout so any undesirable changes can be easily reverted.

 Before calling `npm run start`, copy a database snapshot into the top-level **\_db** directory, copy any required plugins to **Plugins** and mirror media files to **Uploads**.

 #### These files will be updated:

-- Docker-compose files will be updated to latest versions.
+- Docker-compose files will be updated to the latest versions.
 - Default package.json scripts will be merged onto existing scripts.
 - DevDependencies, Scripts and Prettier properties will be copied onto existing package.json values.
 - Default composer.json packages and metadata will be copied onto existing composer.json values.